legendarycode3/vending-machine-smart-contract/README.md

 * ****Reduced Fraud Risk:**** Automated execution limits opportunities for manipulation and unauthorized changes.

 ## Security Consideration
-* ****Reentrancy Risk:**** The contract sends ETH to users (refunds) and the owner (withdrawals).
-Although the current implementation updates state before sending ETH, external calls can still be a security concern.
-* ****Refund Failure:**** If a buyer overpays, the contract immediately sends back the excess ETH.
-If the buyer is a contract that rejects ETH transfers, the entire purchase transaction will fail.
 **1.** ****Owner Privileges:**** The owner has full control over restocking inventory and withdrawing all funds from the contract.
 **2.** ****Unlimited Restocking:**** The owner can add any amount of stock at any time.
 **3.** ****Lost Owner Key:**** The owner's address is immutable.
 If the owner loses access to their wallet, funds and administrative functions may become permanently inaccessible.